e-elias/OpenGL/README.md

 <img alt="alt_text" width="360px" src="images/opengl_logo.png " />

 This is a passion project driven by my love for computer graphics and video games.
-Fueled by my curiosity, I decided to take a deep dive and learn about graphics APIs and specifically how OpenGL/GLSL produce images on a screen.
+Fueled by my curiosity, I decided to take a deep dive and learn about graphics APIs and specifically how OpenGL/GLSL produces images on a screen.

 Below are gifs that show the evolution of the graphics engine